Chemical selection and screening | Restricted chemicals | Chemical handling

 Chemical selection and screening

 We screen all incoming chemicals before incorporating them into our semiconductor manufacturing processes.
-Screening includes a review of customer concerns and regulatory standards, in addition to any environmental, safety and health controls required for their use.
-TI also has restrictions and standards related to chemicals incorporated into supplier contracts.
+Screening includes a review of customer concerns and regulatory standards, in addition to any environmental, safety and health (ESH) controls required for their use.
+We incorporate restrictions and standards related to chemicals in our contracts with suppliers.

-After we approve chemicals for use, we carefully manage their transport, distribution and disposal.
+After we approve chemicals for use, we carefully manage their transport, distribution, use and disposal.
 The basic goal of our chemical-safety program is to minimize human contact with all chemicals.
 We accomplish this in six ways:

 - Availability of information.
 We work closely with our chemical supply chain to ensure that employees and contractors have up-to-date usage and handling information.